 You can find alcohol treatment services in your area by using the Alcohol Action Ireland's on-line guide to alcohol services around the country.

-Alcoholics Anonymous is a fellowship of men and women who share their experience, strength and hope with each other that they may solve their common problem and help others to recover from alcoholism.
+Alcoholics Anonymous is a fellowship of men and women who share their experience to help each other recover from problem drinking.

 Al-Anon and Al-Teen is a support group for relatives and friends of problem